 history of magic

-The 1920s and 1930s are often referred to as the “Golden Age of Magic,” the period between the two World Wars was a time of great change for magic.
+The 1920s and 1930s are often referred to as the “Golden Age of Magic,” The period between the two World Wars was a time of great change for magic.
 It is the time when magicians were at the height of their popularity.
-During this period, many performers became famous for their illusions, including Harry Houdini, who was widely regarded as one of the greatest magicians of all time.
+During this period, many performers became famous for their illusions, including Harry Houdini, who was widely regarded as one of the greatest magical performers of all time.
 In 1921 the first “Sawing in half” was performed by P.T.
 Selbit , probably making it the most famous illusion of all time.
-Magicians were also exploring new forms of entertainment, and many began incorporating new technologies into their acts.
-For example, many magicians began using film projections to create illusions that were previously impossible.
-This was a time when magicians such as Harry Houdini and Howard Thurston were at the height of their careers, and their performances inspired a new generation of magicians.
+These performers were also exploring new forms of entertainment, and many began incorporating new technologies into their acts.
+For example, many began using film projections to create illusions that were previously impossible.
+This was a time when performance artists such as Harry Houdini and Howard Thurston were at the height of their careers, and their performances inspired a new generation of magicians.
 Houdini’s death-defying escapes and illusions captivated audiences and helped to popularize magic as a form of entertainment.
 Unfortunately, Houdini died a the height of his career on the eve of Halloween, the 31st of October 1926, at the age of 52.
 I am sure he had so much more to give before the end of the decade.

 Sawing a woman in half

-1940s-1950s: The Rise of Television Magic
+1940s-1950s: The Rise of Television Magic and The Celebrity Magician

 history of magic